ljr1981/elixir_bnfe/README.md

 - - - -
 Structs built on the map syntax by passing the struct name between `%` and `{`.
 For example, `%User{...}`.

+For a Defmodule named `Image` in project `Identicon` with a defined struct, then we would use `%Identicon.Image{...}` as a reference to the Struct.
 - - - -

 ## Identifiers